Channel Models

 - pathDelays:

-Use this to customize or override the path delays which by default are set based on the TDL channel model as defined in 3GPP TR 38.901 Tables Tables 7.7.2-1 to Table 7.7.2-5.
+Use this to customize or override the path delays which by default are set based on the TDL channel model as defined in 3GPP TR 38.901 Tables 7.7.2-1 to 7.7.2-5.
 You don’t need to specify this parameter for most use cases.
 See Customizing TDL Model below for more information.

 - pathPowers:

-Use this to customize or override the path powers which by default are set based on the TDL channel model as defined in 3GPP TR 38.901 Tables Tables 7.7.2-1 to Table 7.7.2-5.
+Use this to customize or override the path powers which by default are set based on the TDL channel model as defined in 3GPP TR 38.901 Tables 7.7.2-1 to 7.7.2-5.
 You don’t need to specify this parameter for most use cases.
 See Customizing TDL Model below for more information.

 - kFactorLos:

-The K-Factor ratio (in dB) for the LOS tap (1st tap). this value by default is set to
+The K-Factor ratio (in dB) for the LOS tap (1st tap).
+This value by default is set to

 (pathPowers[0]-pathPowers[1])